|

 The EBT 15 has almost reached the mainline itself.

-With the engine now running forward, we pulled back north into the Orbisonia East Broad Top Railroad Station ending a fantastic narrow gauge railroad trip.
 I thanked all of our crew members before visiting the gift shop for a T-shirt.
-I went looking for something to eat on the two properties here while Chris Parker shopped.
-With had no luck and Chris had to get cash since the East Broad Top doesn't accept credit cards.
+I went looking for something to eat on the two properties while Chris Parker shopped.
+We had no luck and Chris had to get cash since the East Broad Top does not accept credit cards.
 We went to a market that had a Subway then went to a bank so Chris could get some cash.
-We returned to the Orbisonia Station where chris bought his souvenirs before we left to get to our first photo location for the 1:00 PM Departure.
+We returned to the Orbisonia Station where Chris bought his souvenirs before we left to get to our first photo location for the 1:00 PM departure.

-The unique railroad crossing sign that protects this grade crossing.
+They have a unique railroad crossing sign that protects the grade crossing.

-At 1:20 PM we got our first pictures on the ground of the EBT 15 and train.
+At 1:20 PM we took our first pictures on the ground of EBT 15 and train.
 What smoke!
-We both hopped into the car and drove to that bridge over the tracks for our next pictures.
+We both hopped into the car and drove to that bridge over the tracks for our next pictures

-From the bridge yielded us these views.
+From the bridge we had great pictures of the train.
 Then it was back into car to the next spot.
-As we passed that corn field I had Chris stop and we walked across the highway for the next views.
+As we passed that corn field, I had Chris stop and we walked across the highway for the next pictures.

-After these side views, we drove to the farm road for the last passing of the EBT train for the day.
+After these side pictures, we drove to the farm road for the last passing of the EBT train for the day.